Lafayette-FSAE/scada/manual.md

 	return msb * 256 + lsb
 ```

-Data generated by these functions will be written to the same data cache structure as the rest, and will have an index determined by the `output` argument, allowing it to be accesed by other programs downstream.
+Data generated by these functions will be written to the same data cache structure as the rest, and will have an index determined by the `output` argument, allowing it to be accessed by other programs downstream.

 ## Viewing Data